sourcegraph/deploy-sourcegraph/docs/configure.md

 ## Configure gitserver replica count

+**Note: If you are changing `gitserver`'s default replica count, you should do so _before_ you `./kubectl-apply-all` the base resources to a fresh cluster (so that you avoid needing to resize existing volumes).**

 Repository clones are consistently striped across all `gitserver` replicas.
 Other services need to be aware of how many `gitserver` replicas exist so they can resolve an individual repo.

 To change the number of `gitserver` replicas:

 1. Update the `replicas` field in [gitserver.StatefulSet.yaml](../base/gitserver/gitserver.StatefulSet.yaml).
-2. Update the `SRC_GIT_SERVERS` environment variable in all services to reflect the number of replicas.
+1. Update the `SRC_GIT_SERVERS` environment variable in all services to reflect the number of replicas.

    For example, if there are 2 gitservers then `SRC_GIT_SERVERS` should have the value `gitserver-0.gitserver:3178 gitserver-1.gitserver:3178`.